How to make a bicycle handlebar higher. Raise the steering wheel of Merida

 6. Requirements for cyclists

-b) move on motorways and roads for cars, as well as on the carriageway, if there is a bicycle path nearby;
+b) move on highways and roads for cars, as well as on the roadway if there is a bicycle path nearby;

 3. Task 3 of 15